Insect Queen and Her Super-Powers

 As teenagers, Lana and Clark were spent a lot of time together, and she was smitten with Superboy.
 This created a constant hindrance to Clark's attempts to maintain his secret identity.
 (Superboy v.1 #10)

-??
-Incidentally, Lois herself never knew how her rivalry with Lana actually began. , Lana had seen the future briefly in an experimental time-view, which burned out after a few minutes.
-But she had witnessed =Superman kissing the grown Lois.
-So Lana set out to change destiny so that Lois would not become the Man of Steel’s girl.
+Their rivalry for Superman's affections began when Lana used an experimental time viewer, in which she witnessed Superman kissing the grown Lois Lane.
+Lana set out to change destiny so that Lois would not become the Man of Steel’s girl.
 (Superboy #90)

 Lana met other super-heroes too, like when she accompanied Superboy on a visit to the 30th century.
 They met the young hero called Star Boy, and Lana flirted with him in an effort to make Superboy jealous.
 (Adventure Comics #282)